What should I tell my child?

 You will very likely have met your psychologist without your child, so you should take the chance to ask any specific questions during the parent session.
 Below is more information about how to approach the subject with children of different ages.

 - Very young children (1 to 3 years)

 It is a good idea to let young children know that going to a psychologist is not like going to the doctor.
-Make it clear that there are no physical examination and there will never be any needles! (this is often a fear that is in the back of their minds).
+Make it clear that there are no physical examinations, and there will never be any needles, as this is often a niggling fear!
 Let them know that they will be talking to someone very nice who helps lots of children and that they will probably play games or do art and craft.

 - Teenagers (13 to 17 years)